 Enbridge Energy’s route runs from Canada through Minnesota to Superior, Wisconsin, crossing land where Indigenous peoples have hunting, fishing, and gathering rights granted by the 1854 Treaty between the U.S. and Chippewa Tribes.
 Foreseeing the environmental destruction the pipeline would cause, Indigenous water protectors resisted and protested at every turn.
 In response, Enbridge deputized Minnesota police forces, leading to arrests and criminal charges against more than one thousand water protectors.
-You can support the efforts to drop the charges against the water protectors by clicking here.

-LaDuke wrote, “During the hottest summer since the Dust Bowl, Enbridge burned our rivers and wetlands with 28 separate known frac-outs of toxic chemicals, and the Minnesota Pollution Control Agency stood by and pretty much watched it all.
+“During the hottest summer since the Dust Bowl, Enbridge burned our rivers and wetlands with 28 separate known frac-outs of toxic chemicals, and the Minnesota Pollution Control Agency stood by and pretty much watched it all.
 Then it took water from municipal water supplies.
 No one has any idea when those deep aquifers will be replenished, or when Park Rapids might just run out of water.”

 One of the most egregious examples of Enbridge’s carelessness was the aquifer breach in which Enbridge willfully violated its permit to dig 8–10 feet deep.
 Instead, the company dug a trench 18 feet deep and then drove pilings 28 feet down, punching into an artesian aquifer in a wetland that relies on that groundwater.
 The Minnesota Department of Natural Resources fined Enbridge $32 million for the violation, but most of that was to pay for the aquifer repair.
 Only $40,000 was a punitive fine.
 Unfortunately, this indifference by Enbridge isn’t new, it’s similar to the landowner stories we have heard about their work here in Wisconsin.

-There is no way to sugarcoat how harmful this will be for our climate, wild rice, and waters.
+There is no way to sugarcoat how harmful this will be for the climate, wild rice, and waters.
 It requires us to double our efforts to stop Enbridge’s other proposals to build more pipeline infrastructure.

 Enbridge’s success in getting construction on Line 93 off the ground was a discouraging development, but the campaign against it has had some notable victories:

 All in all, the resistance campaign has led to millions of barrels of oil staying in the ground.
 Line 93 may be the last of its kind, and we have water protectors to thank for that.
 We now need to work to make sure Enbridge is not allowed to build any new pipelines in Wisconsin.
-We know that Enbridge intends to build a twin to Line 61, which cuts diagonally through Wisconsin, from Superior to Delevan.
+We know that Enbridge has considered building a twin to Line 61, which cuts diagonally through Wisconsin, from Superior to Delevan.
 We depend on supporters to inform us if they learn of any preliminary activities, such as seeking new easements or moving pipes into the area.